microsoft/PowerToys/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 **Important: When reporting BSODs or security issues, DO NOT attach memory dumps, logs, or traces to Github issues**.
 Instead, send dumps/traces to secure@microsoft.com, referencing this GitHub issue.

--->
+**Note: Please make sure that you are subscribed to this issue thread and please respond when required** -->

 ## ℹ Computer information